alexanderchao123/dealer-backend/README.md

 7. Once the database is initialized, run: ```rails s``` to start the server

 ## Future Improvements
-Create a user and setup the association between the user and the decks, meaning the user will have many decks and a deck belongs to the user.
-Add authentication so the user will be able to log in, so that only the creator of the deck can draw from the deck.
+Create a user model and setup the association between the user and the decks, meaning the user will have many decks and a deck belongs to the user.
+Add authentication using JWT, so the user will be able to log in.